Data-Visualization-Intro/2-SVG/readme.md

 />
 ```

-Again, the the top left corner is the 0,0 point for the rectangle.
+Again, the the top left corner is the 0,0 point.

 Note how the 12px stroke is partially cut off on the top left.

 Positions are measured in pixels from the top left corner, with the positive x direction being to the right, and the positive y direction towards the bottom.